 Benches, toilets, and places to relax if swimming isn’t your thing, but we highly recommend it.
 The water is stunning, with tree roots climbing down the cliff edge into the deep blue abyss.
 It gives the sense of being in an actual jungle paradise.

-For the adrenaline junkies, you can propel into the crystal clear water by backward zipline.
+For the adrenaline junkies, you can propel into the crystal clear water of the cenote by backward zipline.
 Or, if you’re feeling brave enough, you can jump from 10-15 meters height directly into the lake.
 They say this particular cenote is over 150 feet deep, so there is nothing to worry about below.
 You only get about 30 minutes at the cenote (shorter than advertised!) so make the most of it!

 After drying off, you’re given complimentary tacos.
 There is a vegetarian option, but it is basically spiced potatoes.
 You can also buy additional food or drink or shop for souvenirs.
 They are more affordable here than in wider Playa del Carmen so take a look.